 Towering high above Istanbul’s bustling Taksim Square, the Marmara Hotel offers luxurious rooms with cable TV, free Wi-Fi and superb Bosphorus and city views.
 It features an outdoor pool deck and spa with Turkish hammam.

-Marmara Taksim provides spacious, carpeted rooms featuring a walk-in-closet and work desk.
+Marmara Taksim provides spacious rooms featuring parquet floors, wardrobe and a work desk.
 The marbled en suite bathroom is fitted with bathtub and hairdryer.

 With a bird’s eye view of Taksim Square, Tuti Restaurant has a wide selection of dishes for breakfast, lunch and dinner.
 Tuti Bar offers an extensive beverage and appetizer menu.
 Offering a panoramic view of the city from its terrace floor, Raika Restaurant serves a variety of Anatolia’s regional and ethnic specialties.
+For lunch and dinner, a set menu is available.
 Chocolate Shop prides itself in a rich selection of handmade chocolates as well as baked goods.
 Lobby Lounge offers a rich selection of beverages and appetizers.

 Guests seeking a rejuvenating body experience can enjoy a relaxing massage or body scrub in the traditional Turkish hammam.
-The hotel’s spa area also includes a sauna, hot tub, solarium and a gym featuring stunning sea views.
+The hotel’s spa area also includes a sauna, hot tub, solarium and a gym featuring views over Taksim Square.

 Services & facilities